spiro-redhat/gitops/config/sealed-secrets/README.md

 Where `release-tag` is the version of the kubeseal release you want to use.
 For example: `v0.18.0`. https://github.com/bitnami-labs/sealed-secrets/tags

-The Certificate is used to seal a normal `Secret` into a `SealedSecret`.
+The Certificate is used to seal a kubernetes `Secret` into a `SealedSecret`.
 It can be public.

 The Key must always be kept secure; It decrypts the `SealedSecret` into a regular Kubernetes `Secret`.
 The `Secret` is managed by the `SealedSecret`.
 If you need to change the `Secret`, simply update the `SealedSecret` and the change propogates to the `Secret`.
 You can think of the relationship between a `SealedSecret` and a `Secret` in similar terms as the relationship between a `Deployment` and a `Pod`.